Managing common land

 Find out more about vehicle access to property over common land.

-The landowner can set conditions that allow someone to drive vehicles onto the common land, eg to manage livestock.
+The landowner can set conditions that allow someone to drive vehicles onto the common land, for example to manage livestock.

 Adverse possession is a way for someone who has been managing property for a given amount of time to claim legal ownership of it.